fabio-fiuza/Pokedex/README.md

 - Web app construction

 #### Data extraction
-In the first step, we will extract the Pokémon data contained in the https://pokemondb.net website.
+Initially we will extract the data of the Pokémon contained in the website https://pokemondb.net.

 #### Data cleaning
 In this step we will identify, correct and remove errors, inconsistencies and problems in the data.